 The easiest way to get started is to write about something you know a lot about, and for me, that was event planning.
 Inspired by a conversation overheard on a train, I put my event planning experience into a book to help others to put together Stress Free Dinner Parties.

-Or you could write a book about something that you are investigating for yourself like I did with Build Your Signature Wardrobe.
+Or you could write a book about something that you are investigating for yourself like I did with Signature Wardrobe Planning.

 3. Choose Where to Write and Create a Writing Nest

 You might think it is as easy as setting up at your dining table, but I am afraid there’s a little more to it than that.
 It needs to be a place where you can get comfortable, and where you can work undisturbed.
 Ideally, it will be appealing, and you will want to get in there and get words on the page.
 Listen to music if you like, or just the ambient noise.